 The Foundation's operations are located in Georgia.
 Consequently, the Foundation is exposed to the economic and financial markets of Georgia which display characteristics of an emerging market.
 The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Georgia.
+The COVID-19 coronavirus pandemic has further increased uncertainty in the business environment.

 The financial statements reflect management's assessment of the impact of the Georgian business environment on the operations and the financial position of the Foundation.
 The future business environment may differ from management's assessment.